 - Great troubleshooters

-Each personality archetype has blind spots, often amplified during stress or when they feel out of balance.
+Each personality type has blind spots, often amplified during stress or when they feel out of balance.
 Some common weaknesses and limitations associated with the Enneagram 6 personality include:

 - Low self-esteem